 Whilst some progress has been made towards achieving these aims, considerable work still needs to done to provide a consistent programme of support for skills development across the West Kent area.
-Specifically, a range of targeted local initiatives developed with the support of local delivery partners, are required to:
+Specifically, a range of targeted local initiatives developed with the support of local delivery partners, are required to address current gaps in learning and skills development activities currently operating in the area.
+These include